vigoux/complementree.nvim/README.md

 - `luasnip_matches`: for LuaSnip matches.
 - `filepath_matches`: for files under the current directory
 - `ctags_matches`: for matches in the current tagfile
+- `treesitter_matches`: for symbols defined in the current file (basic for now)

-All the `_matches` function take a table of options as parameters, dig into the [sources file](./lua/complementree/sources.lua) for more info about that.
+All the `_matches` function take a table of options as parameters, dig into the [sources file](./teal/complementree/sources.tl) for more info about that.

 Using combinators, you can complete using LSP + LuaSnip with the